Three-point estimation: Estimation

 E is a weighted average which takes into account both the most optimistic and most pessimistic estimates provided.
 SD measures the variability or uncertainty in the estimate.

-In Project Evaluation and Review Techniques (PERT) the three values are used to fit a PERT distribution for Monte Carlo simulations.
+In Program Evaluation and Review Techniques (PERT) the three values are used to fit a PERT distribution for Monte Carlo simulations.

 The triangular distribution is also commonly used.
 It differs from the double-triangular by its simple triangular shape and by the property that the mode does not have to coincide with the median.
 The mean (expected value) is then: